Skip to content

 Build local handlers that run actions in the current process.

-A local handler runs actions in the current process.
-Build one, register it on the runtime, and it answers incoming requests.
-There are three ways to build one — pick whichever reads best.
+A handler is the actual code that runs when an action is called.
+You write one, register it on the runtime, and it answers incoming calls.
+There are three ways to write one — use whichever reads best for you.

 server.ts